-Two Republican presidents, Theodore Roosevelt and Richard Nixon, were the greatest champions of the conservation movement, and each signed into law signature legislation that advanced the cause of environmental protection in the U.S. This topic is not one that should have a partisan divide between the left and the right; if anything, it should be one of the points of common sense agreement between people of different political stripes.
+Two Republican presidents, Theodore Roosevelt and Richard Nixon, were the greatest champions of the conservation movement.
+Each signed into law signature legislation that advanced the cause of environmental protection in the U.S. This topic should be one of the points of common sense agreement between people of different political stripes. movement...

-Regardless of political affiliation, we all appreciate the benefits of clean air and clean water, both on a personal and a societal level.
-Although a cost may be involved to achieve this, it is clear that the benefits far outweigh the shared burden to attain these goals.
-Although some might claim that the free market, if left to its own devices, would make wise choices and thereby protect the environment, we know from experience that markets do not have a reputation for making moral choices.
-It is through deliberate decisions, like removing lead from paint and from gasoline, that we see legislative solutions to societal problems that can be addressed.
-Were we to ignore such remedies that serve the public good simply to satisfy ideological purity, we would find ourselves in a dangerous world.
-For instance, would you freely choose to work in an asbestos-laden workplace, or to put it more bluntly, how much mercury do you like with your fish?
+We all appreciate the benefits of clean air and clean water, both for ourselves and our children and grandchildren.
+Although there may be costs to achieve this, it is clear that the benefits far outweigh the shared burden.
+Some claim that the free market, left to its own devices, will make wise choices that will protect the environment.
+However, we know from experience that markets can be driven by factors in conflict with moral choices.
+It takes deliberate decisions, like removing lead from paint and gasoline, to implement legislative solutions to serious societal health problems.
+If we ignore such remedies that serve the public good, we find ourselves in an unnecessarily dangerous world.
+Would you freely choose to work in an asbestos-laden workplace?
+Are you happy about eating fish contaminated with mercury?

-My opponent has recently joined with other political ideologues to try to prevent several attorneys general in various states from moving forward with an investigation of ExxonMobil to see if the company misled its own shareholders and the general public from knowledge linking emission of greenhouse gases and environmental degradation.
-Key to this matter is the place of data-driven decisions that are based upon scientific assessments.
+My opponent joined with other political ideologues to try to prevent several attorneys general in various states from moving forward with an investigation of ExxonMobil to see if the company misled its own shareholders and the general public about knowledge linking emission of greenhouse gases to environmental degradation.
 The political class should not give shelter to special interests like multi-national corporations that withhold evidence because they wish to protect the company’s bottom line.
-Clean politics may be difficult to attain, but if clean air and clean water measures are any indication, it is possible to reduce the toxic irritants that we currently face.
+Unfortunately, the efforts succeeded and the SEC dropped the investigation in August of 2018.

 Fiscal responsibility is essential in the U.S. House of Representatives if we ever hope to see a balanced budget and begin the important work of reducing the national debt.
 Since past Congresses have shown little effort to achieve this end, it is therefore necessary to force a procedural rule that will make it much more problematic for members of Congress to continue to fund so called “pork projects” or legislative earmarks.